Never Work, Symposium & Provocation at Beneficial State Bank, 1438 Webster St., Suite 300, Oakland.

 50 years ago, in May, a general strike paralyzed France for nearly a month as modern capitalism was directly assaulted by a broad cross section of society that included workers, students, and the unemployed.
 The streets, schools and factories were filled with people passionately raising profound social questions among them…why work?
 Who does it benefit?
 Is it fulfilling?
 12,500 days of tedious employment later, we will revisit those questions in a context that has evolved with automation, human resources management, debt, pseudo participation in decision-making and surveillance technologies masking this social truth: the whole system of work as it exists today has only one purpose: to grow the wealth of our global rulers at the expense of the rest of humanity.

-The community is invited to toast your friends and frenemies with Molotov-style cocktails and binge on let-them eat cake.
-Join an unpredictable symposium led by Franco-German, anti-work advocate Guillaume Paoli, all the way from Berlin.
+The community was invited to toast friends and frenemies with Molotov-style cocktails and binge on let-them eat cake.

 About the Presenters: